-In addition to our home base at 71 Merchants Row, we’ve opened 3 new units.
-One, at Barstow Memorial School, one at Fair Haven Grade School and a Teen Center (The Wave Cave) at Mount Saint Joseph Academy.
-We serve 700 youth over three sites, with over 90% of our members on Rutland’s free and reduced lunch program.
+In addition to our home base at 71 Merchants Row, we have five other sites.
+One, at Rutland Town School, Fair Haven Grade School, Castleton Elementary School, Orwell Village School, and Benson Village School.
+We serve 200 youth over the six sites, with over 90% of our members on Rutland’s free and reduced lunch program.

 We have a history of unique collaborations within the Rutland community.
 Our highly successful summer camp was started in collaboration with the Rutland Recreation Department, allowing the community to offer the same quality programming at a lower price.
 This provided opportunities to Rutland youth that didn’t have access to a summer camp experience in the past.